cnellington/Contextualized/README.md

 ![Preview](contextualized_logo.png)

-A statistical machine learning toolbox for estimating models, distributions, and functions with sample-specific parameters.
+A statistical machine learning toolbox for estimating models, distributions, and functions with context-specific parameters.

 Take a look at the [main demo](demos/main_demo.ipynb) for a complete overview with code, or the [easy demo](demos/Easy-demo/easy_demo.ipynb) for a quickstart with sklearn-style wrappers!